 Picking a life partner is one of the biggest decisions you’ll ever make in your life.
 And it’s not one that is taken lightly.
+If there are signs you’re with the wrong person, that’s something you will need to address immediately.

 If you’re like most single people, as you’re dating, you’re considering whether there’s long-term potential with each person.
 Could he or she be the right one?